Jos Verstappen: Personal life

+Legal issues

 After a 1998 incident at a karting track in which a man suffered a fractured skull, Verstappen and his father, Frans, were found guilty in court of assault but were each given a five-year suspended jail sentence after reaching an out-of-court settlement with the victim.

-In December 2008, with the couple effectively separated, Verstappen appeared in court in Tongeren, Belgium, charged with assaulting his wife, Sophie Kumpen.
-He was found not guilty of assault, but guilty of threatening Kumpen in text messages and of violating a previously issued restraining order.
+In December 2008, after Verstappen and Sophie Kumpen were effectively separated, he appeared in court in Tongeren, Belgium, charged with assaulting her.
+He was found not guilty of assault, but guilty of threatening her in text messages and of violating a previously issued restraining order.
 He was fined and sentenced to three months probational, suspended prison sentence.
+In January 2009, Verstappen again had to appear in court and was convicted to a three months suspended prison sentence and a 1650 Euro fine for sending Kumpen threats and visiting her house despite the restraining order.

-On 29 November 2011, the media reported allegations that Verstappen had assaulted his ex-girlfriend; Verstappen claimed to only have had a discussion with her.
-In January 2012, he was arrested on attempted murder charges following accusations that he drove a car into his ex-girlfriend in Roermond, but released two weeks later after the charge was withdrawn.
-Verstappen and his ex-girlfriend, Kelly van der Waal, got back together and were married in 2014.
+On 29 November 2011, the media reported allegations that Verstappen had assaulted an unnamed 24 year old girlfriend in a hotel room in the Dutch city of Venlo; Verstappen claimed to only have had a discussion with her.
+In January 2012, he was arrested on attempted murder charges following accusations that he drove a car into his ex-girlfriend in Roermond - who was taken by ambulance to hospital with heavy bruises and abrasions.
+Verstappen was previously accused of beating his girlfriend.
+"It's definitely not the first time he does this," the unnamed woman told RTL television.
+"I think now I need to go and hide -- I don't know what to expect now when he is released." but released two weeks later after the charge was withdrawn.
+Verstappen was also accused of destroying two cell phones, jewellery and the handbag of his girlfriend, and he faced two weeks of imprisonment and 20 hours of community work service.
+Verstappen's lawyer Geert Jan Knoops said his client was relieved and he hopes this will be the definitive end of the court case.
+According to Dutch sources, Verstappen and his girlfriend are back together again.
+He and his ex-girlfriend, Kelly van der Waal, got back together and were married in 2014.
 They have one daughter, Blue Jaye, born in September 2014.
 They divorced on 2 June 2017.

+On 28 July 2016, it was reported that Verstappen physically attacked his own father, Dutchman Frans Verstappen in his hometown of Montford.
+According to the official report, it occurred shortly after the 2016 Hungarian Grand Prix.
+De Telegraaf, a large Dutch media group, stated that Frans Verstappen filed a complaint with the police.
+“We’ve seen before that Jos has loose hands but this was the limit,” Frans, showing multiple wounds and bruises on his body and head, is quoted as saying.
+“Jos is very bad tempered.”
+Manager Raymond Vermeulen said the incident was a “private matter”.
+Later, Limburg broadcaster L1 reported that Frans had withdrawn the complaint, with him stating, “It’s just a private matter between myself and Jos.
+I want to keep it between ourselves.”